 Happy New Year!
-Did you have a nice holiday season?
-We are finally back home and getting into the swing of it being a new year.
+How was your holiday season?
+We are finally back home and excited about a new year.
 It feels really good.
-2012 was a good year for both of us, but I am excited to start over fresh.
-I have emerged the last few days into wrapping up loose 2012 ends, clearing my desk to make room for new tasks, and cleaning out the studio space to begin shooting new shiny things.
-As well, I have been making pots of this healthy detox soup.
-It really makes me feel so much lighter after a couple of months of overindulging.
-This soup is definitely a great way to help get rid of the post holiday toxins.
+2012 was a good year, but I am excited to start fresh.
+I am in the middle of wrapping up loose 2012 ends, clearing my desk to make room for new tasks, and clearing out my studio space to begin shooting new shiny things.
+I have also been making pots of this healthy detox soup.
+It makes me feel so much lighter after a couple of months of overindulging.
+This soup is definitely a great way to help get rid of the post-holiday toxins.

 Every new year we talk about our goals.
 I am completely behind on setting any, as of yet; but, Lenny is great at it.
 He has a whole slew of them.
 I admire him for that.
 I feel like a lazy lump.
 We did talk about how we really need to get fit this year.
 We feel that being over our 40s puts us at a bigger disadvantage.
 I feel like with 46 years itching up on me, I really need to get into better shape.
-And it is harder for both of us; going thru menopause (already) makes it a huge struggle, and Lenny finds it is tough to get that “climber’s body” back being mid-40.
+And it is harder for both of us; going through menopause (already) makes it a huge struggle, and Lenny finds it is tough to get that “climber’s body” back being mid-40.